dougmellon/juneau/README.md

 # Juneau
+Wrapper for different forecasting and outlier models that allows for multidimensional time-series inputs.
 ## ToDo:
 - [ ] Add functionality for multiple datasets.
 - [ ] CLI for running the models.